Keksoj/keksoj.github.io/content/posts/awesome_pdf_with_eisvogel/index.md

     xelatex README.tex
     pdflatex README.tex

 Those are all PDF engines.
+Try to install them, or one of them.
 If the gods are on your side, one of those commands won't fail and produce a `README.pdf`.
 Look it up.
 Admire it.
 Be proud of yourself.